 Bonds are a contract, where you lend money to a third party and get it back with interest after a determined amount of time.

-Fixed-rate ISAs are a tax-free savings account which pay interest, but you won’t be permitted to withdraw the money outside of the fixed-rate period.
+Fixed-rate ISAs are tax-free savings accounts that pay interest, but you won’t be permitted to withdraw the money outside of the fixed-rate period.

 So, the result is the same for the customer and the interest rates on offer are similar too.

 The only key difference is that you won’t pay tax on savings interest within an ISA.

 However, since the introduction of the personal savings allowance, which states that basic-rate taxpayers and higher-rate taxpayers can earn £1,000 and £500 of tax-free savings interest per year respectively, this difference only really affects the country’s highest earners.